balintapro/dotfiles/readme.md

 1. Clone this repository to your home folder: `git clone https://github.com/balintapro/dotfiles.git`
 2. Change into the dotfiles directory `cd dotfiles`
 3. Run the installation script `sh install.sh`:
+    - TEST backup, install, save functionalities.
+Nothing will be changed.
-   - It will BACKUP the folders and files it will modify to this folder `~/bak-dot/`
+    - BACKUP the folders and files it will modify to this folder `~/bak-dot/`
-   - It will DELETE and REPLACE the following folders:
+    - INSTALL will DELETE and REPLACE the following folders:
       - .config/bash
       - .config/mc
       - .config/nvim
-   - It will OVERWRITE the following dotfiles:
+    - INSTALL will OVERWRITE the following dotfiles:
       - .tmux.conf
       - .wezterm.lua
       - .zsh_plugins.txt
       - .zshrc
+    - SAVE will Copy all matching user dots and configs to the repo.
-   - A log about the progress willbe created in theis folder named `install_progress.log`.
+    - After INSTALL, BACKUP, SAVE a log about the progress will be created in this folder named `install_progress.log`.

 ## Contributing